How to host the perfect BBQ

 Make it comfortable

-You’ve picked the right day, got the perfect location for the BBQ and have made your garden look as nice as possible.
-Now you need to make sure you have the right furniture (and enough of it) to make it as comfortable as possible for your guests.
+You’ve picked the right day, got the perfect location for the BBQ and you’ve made your garden look as nice as possible.
+Now you need to make sure you have the right garden furniture (and enough of it) to make it as comfortable as possible for your guests.

 Don’t forget you can create comfortable spaces on the lawn too, with a picnic blanket or garden rug.
 If you’re low on chairs and don’t have the space, outdoor cushions are a great alternative.

-You may want to consider keeping your friends and family warm as the temperature drops.
-A chimnea or fire pit can make a nice feature in your garden as well as keeping it a comfortable temperature.
-And don’t forget blankets too.
+As the temperature drops, keep your friends and family warm with a chimnea or fire pit – they’ll make a nice feature in your garden too.

 Set the table

 Make sure you’re all prepped for your BBQ with enough cutlery, crockery and glasses.
-It doesn’t all have to be matching – just make sure everyone has all the essentials to hand.
+It doesn’t all have to be matching – just make sure you have the essentials.

 Prepare the food